 Requesting an Event

 This form will be sent to the Office of Student Services for review.
 Please allow 1-3 business days for a response.
 If a last-minute event comes up, please submit the form above and call 831-647-4128 to inquire about the possibility of faster approval.
-All aspects of the event must be approved by the assistant dean of student life prior to moving forward with event planning.
+All aspects of the event must be approved by the director of student life & engagement prior to moving forward with event planning.

 Once the event is approved, a room will be assigned if requested, and confirmed with the event requester.